Skip to content

 Compiler Architecture

-Almide is a ~22,000-line pure-Rust compiler with minimal dependencies: serde (AST serialization), toml (template loading), clap (CLI).
+Almide is a ~72,000-line pure-Rust compiler organized as a workspace of 9 crates.
+Dependencies: serde (AST serialization), toml (template loading), clap (CLI), lasso (string interning).

 The compiler operates in two phases: build time (when the compiler itself is built) and run time (when your .almd source is compiled).